 There are too many differences to list them here.
 However, I want to discuss one big difference.

 Cruise ship adjusters are tough to get a response from.
 They are typically bad at responding to emails, letters or phone calls.

 Even though those auto insurers make offers for less than the injury claim is worth, there is one positive aspect.
 Claims adjusters from those car insurance companies are much easier to speak with than cruise ship adjusters.

-Car insurance adjusters usually promptly return phone calls.
+Many car insurance adjusters quickly return phone calls.
 Unfortunately, cruise ship adjusters don’t.
 It may take ten phone calls to speak with a cruise ship claims adjuster.

 Want to Learn more about Carnival Cruise Line Accident Claims?